TeamHG-Memex/html-text/README.rst

   text.

-If ``guess_page_layout`` is True (False by default for backward compatibility), a newline is added before and after NEWLINE_TAGS and two newlines are added before and after DOUBLE_NEWLINE_TAGS.
+If ``guess_page_layout`` is True (False by default for backward compatibility), a newline is added before and after newline_tags and two newlines are added before and after double_newline_tags.
 This heuristic makes the extracted text more similar to how it is rendered in the browser.
-NEWLINE_TAGS and DOUBLE_NEWLINE_TAGS can be customized, here are the lists of the tags that are handled by default:

-* NEWLINE_TAGS = frozenset([
-    'article', 'aside', 'br', 'dd', 'details', 'div', 'dt', 'fieldset', 'figcaption', 'footer', 'form', 'header', 'hr', 'legend', 'li', 'main', 'nav', 'table', 'tr'
-])
-* DOUBLE_NEWLINE_TAGS = frozenset([
-    'blockquote', 'dl', 'figure', 'h1', 'h2', 'h3', 'h4', 'h5', 'h6', 'ol',
-    'p', 'pre', 'title', 'ul'
-])
+Default newline and double newline tags can be found in `html_text.NEWLINE_TAGS` and `html_text.DOUBLE_NEWLINE_TAGS`.

 Credits